curve-to/curve-js-sdk/README.md

 ## Develop

-To develop this JS-SDK on your own, simply run the following commands to install:
+To develop this JS-SDK on your own, simply run the following command to install:

 ```bash
 npm i